Joshalexjacobs/SimplyTimers/readme.md

 updateTimer(dt, name, timerList)
 ```

-The updateTimer function either returns true or false.
-If the return value is false that means the timer is still running and has yet to hit 0.
-If it returns true then the timer we're updating has just reached 0 and we can decide what we want to do with it from there.
+The updateTimer function either returns TRUE or FALSE.
+If the return value is false, then the timer has yet to hit 0.
+If the return value is true, then the timer we're updating has just reached 0 and is complete.

 ``` lua
 if updateTimer(dt, "dead", entity.timers) then